JeffOnABike/crab-project/README.md

 **all_models.R**: Pits together 10 different varieties of time series models in an R script and compares resulting performance.

 **best_model.R**: Performs predictions for test set with the ARIMAX model and performs diagnostics such as evaluating the normality of residuals and the autocorrelations with the Box-Ljung test.
-*** This script is the ONLY one that produces a 2015 season prediction!***
+***This script is the ONLY one that produces a 2015 season prediction!***

 ###REPRODUCE THE RESULTS:

+IMPORTANT: **Run all scripts from the root crab-project directory!**

 To replicate the data collection and cleansing, run the scripts in data_processing in the order:

-1. merge_landings
+1. merge_landings.py
-2. consolidate_monthly
+2. consolidate_montly.py
-3. scrape_pdo
+3. scrape_pdo.py
-4. scrape_upwell
+4. scrape_upwell.py

 However, this isn't necessary as all the munged data have been pickled and written to csv in the respective directories.

 To explore the data transformations necessary to acquire the research-driven insight that drove the modeling, run (in order):

-1. eda_seasonal
+1. eda_seasonal.py
 2. pdo_exploration.py
-3. pdo_exploration.R
+3. R_pdo_exploration.R
 4. upwell_exploration.py
-5. upwell_exploration.R
+5. R_upwell_exploration.R

 Again, all the transformation are already written to csv for the modeling portion.

 To see model generation, selection and final model performance*:

-1. all_models.R
+1. R_all_models.R
-2. best_model.R
+2. R_best_model.R
 Script outputs:
-	* Model training fit standard error over time
+	* Plot window: Model training fit standard error over time
-	* Histogram of out-of-sample forecast errors
+	* Plot window: Histogram of out-of-sample forecast errors
-	* Plot of in and out of sample residuals
+	* Plot window: Scatter of in and out of sample residuals
-	* ACF of in and out of sample residuals
+	* Plot window: ACF of in and out of sample residuals
-	* Box-Ljung test results for out of sample residuals: p = 0.30
+	* Console: Box-Ljung test results for out of sample residuals: p = 0.30
-	* R^2: 0.38
+	* Console: R^2: 0.38
-	* MAE out of sample residuals: 3.45
+	* Console: MAE out of sample residuals: 3.45
-	* Plot: Model predictions vs. Actual including 2015 prediction
+	* Plot window: Model predictions vs. Actual including 2015 prediction

 *It may be necessary to install the following packages:
 ```